Need a convenient way to feed your goldfish without compromising on nutrition?

 Protein should not come from land animals, but marine sources.

 Chicken is not a natural part of their diet.
 Low-quality protein can cause fatty liver disease, leading to dropsy, organ failure and even death.

-I only use one brand of pellets that meets these qualifications for my goldfish…
+I only use brands of pellets that meets these qualifications for my delicate fancy goldfish…

 … And that’s Azayaka sinking pellets.

 It’s marketed towards Ranchu owners, but the truth is that all goldfish have the same fundamental dietary needs.

 Azayaka comes in a variety of formulas, the difference being the percentage of protein needed, depending on the age of your fish: